cognisant/Docs.DevelopmentProcess/README.md

 All of the stories which belong to an epic are labelled (on their Trello card) with the name of the relevant epic.

-The **Current Epics** column (of the **Software Development** Trello board) contains cards describing epics to which some of the stories on the board currently belong.
+The **Current Epics** column (of the **Software Development** [Trello](#Trello) board) contains cards describing epics to which some of the stories on the board currently belong.

 #### UI Mockups

 For stories whose implementation require substantial user interface changes, UI mockups of one or more potential solutions are added to the card.
 This helps team members estimate more accurately, and customers more easily imagine how the feature might eventually work.
 These mockups should be treated as a guide, not necessarily a contract, for exactly how the final UI works.

-#### Business Review

-Before a story can be worked on, the business member who submitted the original Trello card, or another relevant member of the business, must approve the story.
-This ensures that the story accurately describes the original problem, and includes acceptance criteria for an appropriate solution.

-Simplistic stories, such as bug descriptions, do not require a business review.

-Sometimes the team envisages a solution to the problem that is significantly different from the solution initially suggested by the member of the business.
-In these instances, a more in-depth discussion may be necessary to explain the story to the member of the business.

-If the business member is not happy with the story, the team rewrites the story to address their concerns.

 #### Definition of Ready

-A Trello card can be considered ready to be worked on if it meets the criteria defined by the **Invest** acronym:
+A Trello card can be considered ready to be [estimated](#estimating-effort) if it meets the criteria defined by the **INVEST** mnemonic, and has been business reviewed.

+##### INVEST

 - **I**ndependent.
 The story must be actionable and completable on its own.
 It shouldn’t be inherently dependent on another story.
 - **N**egotiable.
 Until it’s being done, it needs to be able to be rewritten.
 Allowance for change is built in.
 - **V**aluable.
 It delivers value to a customer or stakeholder.
 - **E**stimable.
-You need to be able to size it (using the process defined in the [Estimating Effort](#estimating-effort). section)
+You need to be able to estimate the size of it.
 - **S**mall.
 The story needs to be small enough to be able to estimate and plan for easily.
 If it is too big, rewrite it or break it down into smaller stories.
 - **T**estable.
 The story must have a test it is supposed to pass to be considered complete (these are defined in our Trello cards under the heading ‘Acceptance criteria’).

-Once the card is ready, it is tagged using the green ‘Ready’ tag on Trello.
-It is then eligible for selection during the next [Sprint Kick-off](#sprint-kick-off).
+##### Business Review

+Once the team believes a card is ready to be worked on, the business member who submitted the original Trello card, or another relevant member of the business, must approve the story.
+This ensures that the story accurately describes the original problem, and includes acceptance criteria for an appropriate solution.

+If the business member is not happy with the story or there are points that need clarification, the team will rewrite the story to address their concerns.

+Simplistic stories, such as bug descriptions, do not require a business review.

 ### Estimating Effort